-The UW Astrobiology Program (UWAB) is a leader in the fields of astrobiology education, research, and training, having established the first astrobiology program in the nation more than a decade ago.
+The UW Astrobiology Program (UWAB) is a leader in the fields of astrobiology education, research, and training, having established the first astrobiology program in the nation two decades ago.
 Our students come from diverse backgrounds – personally, professionally, and academically – and work side-by-side with faculty members, researchers, and fellow students in a highly collaborative learning community.

 The UWAB Graduate Program offers two credentials: a Graduate Certificate in Astrobiology and a Dual-Title PhD in Astrobiology.
 The Graduate Certificate is available to students enrolled in master- and doctoral-level studies in a wide range of departments.
 The Dual-Title PhD curriculum is available only to students enrolled in specific UWAB-affiliated doctoral programs.
 Although many universities offer undergraduate astrobiology courses, UWAB is one of few to offer structured, interdisciplinary training at the graduate level, and with over 20 credits of required coursework, is arguably the most rigorous.
 Our students consistently come out on top—many receiving competitive fellowships (NESSF, NSF-GRFP), and winning prizes for their research at conferences nationwide (AbSciCon, ISME, LPSC).

 To support our graduate program, UWAB has nearly thirty faculty members, spanning multiple astrobiology-related departments—several of whom are appointed as dedicated astrobiology faculty.
 UWAB faculty belong to many different research groups, and work on a variety of topics, including understanding the history of life on Earth, exploring life in extreme environments today, and studying the possibilities for life both elsewhere in our solar system and on extrasolar planets.
-The UWAB community also includes UW’s Virtual Planetary Laboratory (VPL) team, one of fifteen competitively selected members of the NASA Astrobiology Institute.
+The UWAB community also includes UW’s Virtual Planetary Laboratory (VPL) team, a long time member of the retiring NASA Astrobiology Institute, and now a member of the NASA Nexus for Exoplanet System Science research coordination network.

 In addition to performing pioneering research, our faculty makes a significant impact on the broader community.
 Many of our faculty members have taken on leadership roles within the scientificcommunity (e.g. NAI Executive Council), helping to identify priorities for the future of research (NASA’s AB Roadmap, NRC Reports), as well as contributing to the design, operation, and leadership of key spaceflight missions (e.g. NASA’s Kepler, MSL, Spitzer, Hubble, EPOXI, Stardust, Phoenix).
 They have also organized and participated in educational opportunities for the public (e.g. UWAB’s Fall Colloquium series, other public lectures, and presentations at Seattle’s Pacific Science Center), and for the next generation of scientists (e.g. Santander Summer School in Astrobiology).